| Barry MacDonnell's

 ¤ How to change (edit) the default ("audiocassette") icon images on the macro buttons on your toolbar

-Customize your keyboard with new shortcut keys ("hot keys")
+Customize a KEYBOARD with new shortcut keys ("hot keys")

 ¤ Note that many things are already assigned to some key combinations -- mostly navigation, insert/delete, and select text features.
 For more on keystroke "shortcuts" in WordPerfect for Windows, see Using CUA (WordPerfect for Windows) and DOS keystrokes, a three-page PDF reference (left-click to read, right-click to download)